tanteckfang/tp/docs/UserGuide.md

 title: User Guide
 ---
 ![NUSCoursemates](images/Logo.jpg)

-NUSCourseMates is a **desktop app for managing your SoC friends contacts and their courses, optimized for use via a** [Command Line Interface (CLI)](https://www.w3schools.com/whatis/whatis_cli.asp) while still having the benefits of a [Graphical User Interface (GUI)](https://en.wikipedia.org/wiki/Graphical_user_interface).
-If you can type fast, NUSCourseMates can get your contact management tasks done faster than traditional GUI apps.
+Hello, School of Computing (SoC) students in the National University of Singapore (NUS)!

+A warm welcome to this user guide, your essential companion for navigating and maximizing the full potential of our platform, **NUSCourseMates**.

 ### Table of Contents
 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

+## Introduction
+At present, there is a lack of suitable platforms for SoC students to conveniently connect with their coursemates.

+**NUSCourseMates** steps in as the comprehensive solution, making it easier than ever for you to connect with your coursemates.
+With this desktop application, you can effortlessly find fellow students in your courses, add their contacts into your own NUSCourseMates application, or even sort these contacts to keep them well-organised.

+**NUSCourseMates** is purposefully designed for use via a [Command Line Interface (CLI)](https://www.w3schools.com/whatis/whatis_cli.asp), which is tailored to the needs of SoC students like you.

 ## Using this Guide

-Welcome to the NUSCoursemates User Guide, your essential companion for navigating and maximizing the full potential of our platform.
-Whether you're a novice just stepping into the world of NUS SoC student connections or a seasoned expert seeking new ways to enhance your experience, this guide is tailored to meet your needs.

-NUSCoursemates is designed with simplicity in mind, and you don't need any prior knowledge or experience to get started.
-We'll walk you through every step, from the basics of setting up your profile to advanced features that empower you to make the most of your SoC connections.
+Whether you're a novice just beginning your journey into the world of NUS SoC student connections, or a seasoned expert seeking new ways to enhance your experience with **NUSCourseMates**, this guide will cater to your needs.
+We will walk you through every step, from the basics of setting up your profile to advanced features that empower you to make the most of your SoC connections.

-**Notice Users:** For those taking their first steps with NUSCoursemates, our [Quick Start Guide](#quick-start) will be your trusted ally, providing a seamless entry into the world of SoC networking.
+**Novice Users:** For those taking their first steps with **NUSCourseMates**, our [Quick Start Guide](#quick-start) will be your trusted ally, providing a seamless entry into the world of SoC networking.

-**Amateur Users:** You will find the answers you seek and step-by-step instructions for customizing NUSCoursemates to your preferences by exploring our comprehensive [table of contents](#table-of-contents).
+**Amateur Users:** You will find the answers you seek and step-by-step instructions for customizing **NUSCourseMates** to your preferences by exploring our comprehensive [table of contents](#table-of-contents).

-**Seasoned Users:** We've streamlined your access to crucial information with our [command summary](#command-summary) and prefix summary, allowing you to find what you need with ease.
+**Seasoned Users:** We have streamlined your access to crucial information with our [command summary](#command-summary) and prefix summary, allowing you to find what you need with ease.

-Let's embark on this journey together, connecting NUS SoC students like never before.

-Here are some simples that will give you a more enjoyable time using our guide:
+In addition, here are some symbols to enhance your experience while using our guide:

 | Symbol               | Meaning                                                                                        |
 |----------------------|------------------------------------------------------------------------------------------------|